 How Can Dental Implants Support Bridges?

-However, a dental implant is usually appropriate when our Denver-area patients are missing one tooth or a couple teeth.
-And if you need a replacement for an entire row of teeth, dentures are often appropriate; they can also be supported using dental implants.
+However, a dental implant is usually appropriate when our patients are missing one tooth or a couple teeth.
+If you need a replacement for an entire row of teeth, dentures are often appropriate; they can also be supported using dental implants.

 It's when you're missing several teeth that implant-supported dental bridges often prove useful.
 The process is quite similar to the traditional placement of dental implants: